Hossam-10/FrontTask/README.md

 Updated notes:
-1-If you refresh the website after login you won't find user information because there's no API to return the user data I need this API to.
+1-If you refresh the website after login you won't find user information because there's no API to return the user data I need this API to retrieve the user's information.

 2-User's create API is broken it returns server error therefore I can't do the review and feedback part cause I have only one user and I need multiple users.